Patient ResourcesUltrasound

 Some possibilities for green include:

-• Indicates areas with very low-velocity blood flow, such as in capillaries.
+• Areas with very low-velocity blood flow, such as in capillaries.

-• Green can represent tissue perfusion, which is blood being delivered to tissues and organs.
+• Tissue perfusion, which is blood being delivered to tissues and organs.
 If there is green, this means your body is getting enough blood supply.
 Less or no green colors can mean impaired perfusion, possibly pointing to organ conditions.

-• Green can be a replacement color for yellow/orange, meaning it is diagnosing blood turbulence.
+• Replacement color for yellow/orange, meaning it is diagnosing blood turbulence.

 Early access to your ultrasound images and report